HasanBM/ETL-pipeline/README.md

 ### Task 1: Extract due

-- **Check and extract** from Totesys PostGRES Database → S3 - MAX 30 MINUTES
+- **Check and extract** from Totesys PostGRES Database to an S3 bucket at maximum intervals of 30 minutes.

 ### Task 2: Infrastructure Setup